-This completes the SPF and DKIM entries.
+This completes the SPF and DKIM entries already set.
 SPF is there to tell which mail servers are allowed to send emails from the domain.
-DKIM verifies that the Mail comes from the sender.
-With DMARC the domain holder can now make recommendations to the recipient server about what to do with the e-mail if the SPF or DKIM is incorrect.
+DKIM verifies that the mail comes from the sender.
+With DMARC the domain owner can now give recommendations to the recipient server what to do with the email if the SPF or DKIM is incorrect.
 Usually, of course, the e-mail should then be rejected.

 A nice side effect is the reporting.
-With the entry you can create a email address to which the mail server reports are then sent.
-In this context it is useful to define a reporting Service use.
-This also offers e.g. mxtoolbox or some other service.
+With this entry you can define an email address to which the reports of the mail servers are sent.
+In this context you can use a reporting service.
+This offers e.g. mxtoolbox, or another service.
 In the case of abuse of the email can then be acted very quickly.

-The DMARC entry can be created with a DMARC Record Generator create ...to leave.
+The DMARC entry can be created with a DMARC Record Generator.

 If everything is configured correctly you can set the mail usage to reject.

-In this first example, the recommendation is applied to a Error of SPF or DKIM is set to none, so that only reporting takes place.
+In this first example, the recommendation is set to none in the event of an SPF or DKIM error, so that only reporting takes place.
 Since we always do everything correctly, the entry can then also be set directly to reject can be changed.

 Final check of the domain settings